kvannotten/mailstrip/README.md

   see [e844d][4].
 * Alternative quote headers used by gmail are handled correctly, see [7ecb6][5]
 * Replies from Google inbox / gmail that has a quoute header in swedish(and possibly other languages) are handled.
+See [4128d][6].

 ## Documentation